LukeThomasData/layered-warehouse-architecture/docs/METRICS.md

 Metric definitions are **authoritative** and are intended to be reused consistently across dashboards, reports, and downstream analytics.

-Metrics are defined in the refined layer and integrated downstream for enterprise use.
-The marts layer materializes the resulting canonical datasets to support performant, consistent consumption across analytics tools.
+Metrics are defined in the refined layer, integrated into canonical analytical models downstream, and materialized in the marts layer to support performant, consistent consumption across analytics tools.

 ---